-The research new vehicles data (R-CPI-U-NV) was first published in May 2019.
+The research new vehicles data (R-CPI-U-NV) was published from May 2019 to April 2022.
 This index uses data purchased from J.D.
 Power and includes transaction-level new vehicle prices and some detailed vehicle information.
 Transaction-level data includes not just price information but also real-time expenditure data.

 The Bureau is considering using this index in place of the current official new vehicles index, and is actively requesting feedback from users regarding the methodology used as we evaluate next steps in potentially replacing the current official index.
 Researchers may use it as an alternative measure of new vehicle price change.